ModuleBase

 Start

-method of each module;AimRT calls the module’s
+method of each module in sequence;AimRT calls the module’s

 Start